isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

 	  [--num-workers and/or --num-preemptible-workers] new-number-of-workers

-### Actually running the scripts ###
+*Actually running the scripts*

+Now that we have the VMs running, we need to connect our browser to the notebook (living in the cloud).

-In practice, we can't use the cloud shell to open the jupyter notebook becuase it uses a different ssh tunnelling system.
-This is a clear case where using datalab is going to be easier in the Google ecosystem.
+When using DataLab, one opens the network-connection to the notebook via the Google Cloud Console and Cloud shell in particular.
+However, here, we can't use the cloud shell to open the Jupyter notebook because it uses a different ssh tunnelling system.
+This is a clear case where using DataLab is going to be easier in the Google ecosystem.

-Turns out (on my Mac) I needed to install the yaml python library.
+Turns out on my Mac, I needed to install the yaml python library.

 ::